kasirgalabs/ERIC/README.md

 -d example.o
 ```
 This will encrypt (xor) instructions (if these instructions exist in the compiled program):
-- Which are given as 1 in `--ienc32insts` bit list flag with `--ienc32key`.
+- which are given as 1 in `--ienc32insts` bit list flag with `--ienc32key`.
 (To see corresponding instructions you can look above `Encryptable rv32i Instruction List` spoiler.)
-- Which are given as `--c_addi` and `--c_addi16sp` seperate instruction flags with `--cencq1key`.
+- which are given as `--c_addi` and `--c_addi16sp` seperate instruction flags with `--cencq1key`.

 To illustrate more, these encryptions will be performed (for each corresponding instruction):
 ```bash